tundeadetunji/api-java-code/README.md

 ```

-Where TAG is syncrhonized with that of the maven counterpart (<a href="https://central.sonatype.com/artifact/io.github.tundeadetunji/code/1.0.0" target="_blank">Maven Central</a>).
+Where TAG is synchronized with that of the maven counterpart (<a href="https://central.sonatype.com/artifact/io.github.tundeadetunji/code/1.0.0" target="_blank">Maven Central</a>).

 <br />